 Opening Balance Adjustments

-During your onboarding to Rillet, you will add your historical financial information into Rillet, such as contracts, invoices, journal entries etc. As objects are added to Rillet, you may encounter differences between the legacy information and Rillet's calculations for balances such as Deferred Revenue, Prepaid Expenses, Accounts Receivable and Retained Earnings.
+When onboarding to Rillet, you’ll import your historical financial data (contracts, invoices, journal entries, etc.).
+As this information is added, you may notice differences between your legacy system and Rillet’s calculations for balances such as Deferred Revenue, Prepaid Expenses, Accounts Receivable, and Retained Earnings.

-• Removing stale credits from your AR Aging.
+Removing stale credits from Accounts Receivable (AR) aging.

-To update for these changes, you Rillet team will propose an opening balance adjusting journal entry to be recorded on or before your go live date.
+To address these differences, the Rillet team will propose an opening balance adjusting journal entry (JE) to be recorded on or before your go-live date.

 DR: Revenue $100